-Condoms are quite a lot of effort: having them available, communicating about using them, putting it on correctly (with no air inside), and making sure it stays on when pulling out.
+Condoms can be quite a lot of effort: having them available, communicating about using them, putting them on correctly (with no air inside), and making sure they stay on or in when pulling out.

-Some people find that putting on a condom interrupts sex, although you can find ways round this, like putting it on as part of foreplay.
+Some people find that putting on a condom interrupts sex.

-If a condom breaks or comes off, a woman may need to get emergency contraception (the morning after pill or IUD)
+If a condom breaks or comes off, emergency contraception might be needed (the emergency pill or IUD)

 How effective are condoms?

 It depends.
-When used every single time, and with no problems, condoms are about 98% effective – meaning that if 100 women used condoms for a year, about 2 of them will have an unplanned pregnancy.
-However, allowing for the ups and downs of life, the average user can expect them to be around 85% effective – meaning that if 100 women used condoms for a year, about 15 of them will have an unplanned pregnancy.
+When used every single time, and with no problems, condoms are about 98% effective – meaning that if 100 people used condoms for a year for preventing pregnancy, about 2 of them will have an unplanned pregnancy.
+However, allowing for the ups and downs of life, the average user can expect them to be around 85% effective – meaning that if 100 people used condoms for a year, about 15 of them will have an unplanned pregnancy.

-Female condoms are about 95% effective – meaning that if 100 women used female condoms for a year, about 5 of them will have an unplanned pregnancy.
-However, the average user can expect them to be around 79% effective – meaning that if 100 women used female condoms for a year, about 21 of them will have an unplanned pregnancy.
+Internal (vaginal) condoms are about 95% effective – meaning that if 100 people used internal condoms for a year, about 5 of them will have an unplanned pregnancy.
+However, the average user can expect them to be around 79% effective – meaning that if 100 people used internal condoms for a year, about 21 will have an unplanned pregnancy.

 How do they work?

 Simple concept - condoms stop sperm from getting inside the vagina and travelling up to fertilise an egg.
 Find out more about how pregnancy happens here